kubernetes/enhancements/keps/sig-storage/3476-volume-group-snapshot/README.md

         CreationTime *metav1.Time

         // +optional
-        Error *VolumeGroupSnapshotError
+        Error *VolumeSnapshotError

-        // List of volume snapshots
+        // List of volume snapshot refs
+        // The max number of snapshots in the group is 100
         // +optional
-        SnapshotList []VolumeSnapshot
-}

-// Describes an error encountered on the group snapshot type VolumeGroupSnapshotError struct {
-        // time is the timestamp when the error was encountered.
-        // +optional
-        Time *metav1.Time

-        // message details the encountered error
-        // +optional
-        Message *string
+        VolumeSnapshotRefList []core_v1.ObjectReference
 }
 ```